Aro1914/AroTable/README.md

 ## Description

 AroTable is a data structure that sorts itself with every manipulation made to it.
-It runs on the very fast [AroSort](https://github.com/Sight-Innovation/AroSort) sorting algorithm, with Big O Notation of O(n) in adding, but a Big O Notation of O(1) in removing and searching!
+It runs on the very fast [AroSort](https://github.com/Sight-Innovation/AroSort) sorting algorithm, with a Big O Notation of O(n) in adding, but a Big O Notation of O(1) in removing and searching!

 Compatible with both client-side and server-side environments.

 ## Usage

 ### Client-side Only

+For the server-side implementation, see the [AroTable-For-Server-Side Repo](https://github.com/Aro1914/AroTable-For-Server-Side)

 Install the **AroTable** package with [NPM](https://www.npmjs.org/):